angelariggs/afe-cards/README.md

 1. Design a “card” HTML & SCSS component that has the following characteristics (We will do this as a discussion in class)

-	* [ ] It must contain an image.
+	* [ x ] It must contain an image.
 You can use a placeholder image from placehold.it, a colored banner whose color relates to the overall topic (HTML, CSS, etc.), or an image that evokes the specific topic of the card.
-	* [ ] It must have a title that overlays the image/banner.
+	* [ x ] It must have a title that overlays the image/banner.
-	* [ ] It must have a summary that is always visible.
+	* [ x ] It must have a summary that is always visible.
 	* [ ] It must have a description that only appears when requested.
 Note Material Design does not allow flipping, so review the specification to see what sort of animation is legal within the language.
 	* [ ] It must have at least one action that reveals the description.
 	* [ ] It may optionally have a second action that links to an authoritative site (like MDN or sass-lang) that explains the item in more detail.